pavulon18/gcas_timesheet_php_website/README.md

 After talking to some of my co-workers, I decided I wanted this project to be web based.
-During my research for making my JavaFX project web based, I ran across an article on Stack Overflow (https://stackoverflow.com) that the web based function- ality of JavaFX was being depricated.
+During my research for making my JavaFX project web based, I ran across an article on Stack Overflow (https://stackoverflow.com) that the web based function- ality of JavaFX was being deprecated.
 Now, I had to start over, once again.

 After a month of research, trial and error, and false starts, I decided to write the front end using PHP.
 That is where I am today.
 I am learning PHP and writing